thomariobros/sms-query/README.md

 # About

-Get basic information from web api through SMS messages.
+Using SMS messages, send queries and get responses from web apis.
 The application is a web server pluggable to Vonage APIs (formerly Nexmo) inbound message webhook.

 For example sending an SMS text `bicloo gare maritime` to a bought Vonage phone number triggers the application to call the JCDecaux’s self-service bicycles (bicloo in Nantes, France) API to get available bikes and bike stands and send it back as a SMS.